Lean Enterprise Institute Logo

 The diagrams revealed that the kitchen would respond to rushes during the pop-up events by producing batches of popular items, such as French fries or the restaurant’s top seller, the chicken sandwich.
 That approach created delays that were unsustainable in a fast-paced restaurant.
 It was taking at least 40 minutes to make a chicken sandwich, which was unacceptable, says Rob LaTronica, chef and cofounder of Haven Hot Chicken.

-The team used the kaizen process to establish a one-piece flow production process, pulling items from a two-bin supermarket rather than mass–producing chicken, fries, or other high-volume items in batches.
-Instead of keeping the fried chicken under heat lamps, they produce as close to just-in-time as possible, using the empty bin to signal replenishment.
+The team used the kaizen process to establish a one-piece flow production process, pulling items from a two-bin supermarket rather than mass-producing chicken, fries, or other high-volume items in batches.
+So, for example, instead of keeping the fried chicken under heat lamps, they produce as close to just in time as possible, using the empty bin to signal replenishment.

-Similarly, they noted that toasting multiple buns at once for several ticket orders led to considerable downtime for the next person down the line because they are waiting for the next batch.
-Instead of batching items, the team decided to link each activity on the line to individual orders as they came through.
+Similarly, they noted that toasting multiple buns at once for several ticket orders led to considerable downtime for the next person down the line because they were waiting for the next batch.
+So, instead of batching items, the team decided to link each activity on the line to individual orders as they came through.
 Now, they sequence the bun toasting with sandwich preparation using a conveyor belt toaster.

 Overall, these and other changes reduced average order times from 40 minutes to 10 minutes, LaTronica says.